 Your plot is the first consideration.
 A first-time self-builder should familiarise themselves with the common plot types:

-This is untouched land by development.
+This is land untouched by development.
 Many large-scale developers prefer greenfield land because it is much easier to simply construct new builds than to demolish old ones prior to starting their project.

 This type of plot is anything that contains development.
 The stage of development can be anything from an old shed to retired industrial works.